Cray-HPE/docs-csm/operations/network/management_network/config_management.md

 1. Maximum user checkpoints: 32
 1. Maximum system checkpoints: 32

-#### Save the current configuration into a checkpoint (needs be done when in both CSM1.0 and CSM1.2)
+#### Save the current configuration into a checkpoint (needs be done when in both CSM 1.0 and CSM 1.2)

 1. Save the configuration to a checkpoint.